sematext/docs/docs/sematext-docker-agent/installation.md

 available in the [Github repository](https://github.com/sematext/sematext-agent-docker/tree/master/coreos)

-## RancherOS
+## Rancher

-Please read [RancherOS Monitoring and Logging Support](https://sematext.com/blog/2016/08/31/rancheros-monitoring-and-logging-support/) there are various deployment options for Rancher, Swarm, Kubernetes or Mesos.
-In addition, we recommend reading Rancher Labs blog post about the [RancherOS Catalog Entry](http://rancher.com/new-rancher-community-catalog-monitoring-logging-sematext/).
+Please read [Rancher Monitoring and Logging Support](https://sematext.com/blog/2016/08/31/rancheros-monitoring-and-logging-support/).
+There are various deployment options for Rancher, Swarm, Kubernetes or Mesos.
+In addition, we recommend reading Rancher Labs blog post about the [Rancher Catalog Entry](http://rancher.com/new-rancher-community-catalog-monitoring-logging-sematext/).

 ## Installation on Nomad by Hashicorp